Deltares/numba_celltree/README.rst

   but appears to be on net ~30% faster than the query-twice scheme.
-The net gain may disappear with a sufficiently large number of CPUs as at some point the serial merge and larger number of dynamic allocations starts dominating the total run time (on my 24 CPU laptop, querying once is still superior).
+The net gain may disappear with a sufficiently large number of CPUs as at some point the serial merge and larger number of dynamic allocations starts dominating the total run time (on my 16 core laptop, querying once is still superior).

 To debug, set the environmental variable ``NUMBA_DISABLE_JIT=1``.
 Re-enable by setting ``NUMBA_DISABLE_JIT=0``.